microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-01.md

 <a name="Introduction"></a>
 ## Introduction ##

 In this hands-on lab and the ones that follow, you will build a comprehensive IoT solution that demonstrates some of the very best features Microsoft Azure has to offer, including [IoT Hubs](https://azure.microsoft.com/services/iot-hub/), [Event Hubs](https://azure.microsoft.com/services/event-hubs/), [Azure Functions](https://azure.microsoft.com/services/functions/), [Stream Analytics](https://azure.microsoft.com/services/stream-analytics/), and [Cognitive Services](https://azure.microsoft.com/services/cognitive-services/).
-The solution you build today will culminate with an air-traffic control (ATC) app that shows simulated aircraft flying through an ATC sector and warns users when aircraft get too close to each other.
+The solution you build today will culminate into an Air-Traffic Control (ATC) app that shows simulated aircraft flying through an ATC sector and warns users when aircraft get too close to each other.
 While these labs are best to do with several peers, there is an application in the lab assets which can inject simulated drones into the workstream (details available in the [Labs section](#labs).)

 ![A user interface for an Air Traffic Control Application with dots and heading information overlaid on a geographical map.
 Also includes summary statistics for all flights shown on the map, as well as attitude information for selected airplanes.]({{"/assets/images/mini-solution/air-traffic-control-simulator/lab1/atc-app.png" | absolute_url }})

-_The air-traffic control application_
+_The Air-Traffic Control application_

 You will be the pilot of one of these aircraft.
 And to do the flying, you will use the [MXChip](https://microsoft.github.io/azure-iot-developer-kit/), which is an Arduino-based device that is ideal for prototyping IoT solutions.
 It features an array of sensors, including an accelerometer, a gyrometer, and temperature and humidity sensors, and it includes built-in WiFi so it can transmit data to Azure IoT Hubs wirelessly.
 It also features a micro-USB port by which you can connect it to your laptop, upload software, and power the hardware.
 You will control your aircraft by tilting the MXChip backward and forward to go up and down, and rotating it left and right to turn.